baozzii/tp/docs/DeveloperGuide.md

       Expected: Listed all persons named `alice`.
 A message `x persons listed!` shown in the status bar, where `x` is the number of persons found.
    3. Test case: Find all persons named `alice` or `bob` by `search alice bob`.<br>
       Expected: Listed all persons named `alice` or `bob`.
 A message `x persons listed!` shown in the status bar, where `x` is the number of persons found.
-   4. Test case: Find all persons named `NAME` by `search NAME`, where `NAME` is any name not present in the addressbook.<br>
-      Expected: No persons listed.
-A message `NAME does not exist in directory` shown in the status bar.
-   5. Test case: Execute `search` with no parameters.<br>
-      Expected: Error message `Invalid command format! search: Searches for all persons whose names contain any of the specified keywords (case-insensitive) and displays them as a list with index numbers.` shown in the status bar.

 ### Finding all persons by blood type